ofrendo/SemanticWebTechnologies/README.md

 POST https://semantic-web-technologies.herokuapp.com/RetrieveTriples

 Request body:
-{
-	text: "This is a test to identify SAP in Walldorf with H. Plattner as founder."
+This is a test to identify SAP in Walldorf with H. Plattner as founder.
-}

 Response body:
 [